Simonerc95/ADM-HW2/README.md

 The goal was to visualize the positions covered by Ronaldo and Messi during a specific match (Barcelona-Real Madrid played in May 2018) through a heatmap.
 Then, analyzing the match between Juventus and Napoli, we wanted to visualize positions and directions of passes made by Jorginho and Pjanic, and this was done through an arrow-map.
 Both maps were applied to a scaled version of the football pitch.
 Reasearch realized by Simone

+Apart from the mandatory questions, the bonus part was also taken care of in the research.
+We re-ran the analysis of the research question for all the other leagues and tried to come up with significant observations that is prevalent amongst the various leagues.
+Besides, besides Matplotlib only, we tried to play around with Seaborn library which allowed us to get nice and attractive plots.

 ### In the repository can be found the Jupyter Notebook ['main.ipynb'](https://github.com/Simonerc95/ADM-HW2/blob/master/main.ipynb), in which all the results of RQ's and CRQ's analysis can be found.

 ### In the file ['theory.ipynb'](https://github.com/Simonerc95/ADM-HW2/blob/master/theory.ipynb), a computation of the execution time of a function called SplitSwap can be found.